arttu-ekholm/healthmeter-ios/README.md

-# HealthMeter
+# Restful - heart rate monitor

 Get a push notification when your resting heart is elevated.

 ## About

-HealthMeter monitors the resting heart rate (RHR) and resting wrist temperature from HealthKit and sends a push notification when either measurement is elevated.
+Restful monitors the resting heart rate (RHR) and resting wrist temperature from HealthKit and sends a push notification when either measurement is elevated.
 Everything is done locally on the device and the notifications are local notifications.
 The app doesn't require or use network connection.

 ## Requirements